 - What are good hard drive space analyzers for a Mac?

 - How do you clear disk space on a Mac?

-Disk space is a total capacity of a drive or a total amount of bytes that the drive can keep.
+Disk space is a total capacity of a drive or the total amount of bytes that the drive can keep.
 It is accepted to measure the disk space in kilobytes, megabytes, gigabytes, or terabytes.
-For example, when a disk has 800 GB, it means that you can store the information (files) on it with the size no more than 800 gigabytes.
+For example, when a disk has 800 GB, it means that you can store the information (files) on it with a size of no more than 800 gigabytes.

 The disk usage shows how much data is being kept on a disk and how much free space it has.
 When there is too little free space on your hard drive, the computer’s work may slow down and show a poor performance.
 Thus, you should keep track of your Mac hard drive space usage and periodically clean it up.
 By knowing the disk usage information you can decide how much more space you need to speed up your Mac.

 3. How do you check disk space on a Mac?